alanbbond/virtualnasfic2020/schedule.md

 order: 4

 ---
 After you go to the [Register Here](/how-to-attend) page and sign the log book, you will see additional pages on this website called "rooms", containing embedded streams and Discord channels.
 Each listing below on this page has a link to its room, which will work after you sign the log book.
+All times are in EDT.

 {% include jump_to_event.html content=site.data.schedule %}